On Your Mark: Releases

 The music video was released theatrically with Whisper of the Heart on July 15, 1995.
-Chage & Aska also used the film in concerts.
+Chage and Aska also used the film in concerts.
 The first official screening took place at their fan club concert, held at the Makuhari Messe in Chiba, on June 29, 1995.
 Beginning July 5, 1995, the video was shown for the performance of the song during the Super Best 3 Mission Impossible tour.
-Featuring the same melody but different lyrics than On Your Mark, Castles in the Air was included on the English-language album One Voice: The Songs of Chage & Aska.
+Featuring the same melody but different lyrics than "On Your Mark", "Castles in the Air" was included on the English-language album One Voice: The Songs of Chage & Aska.

+On April 10, 1996, during an airing on Channel 4 as part of Four-Mations.

 The music video was later released on VHS and Laserdisc by Pony Canyon on July 25, 1997, due to popular demand.

-On November 15, 2005, it was included on Buena Vista Home Entertainment's "Ghibli ga Ippai SPECIAL Short Short" DVD, where it can be played with either the original "On Your Mark" or "Castles in the Air" songs.
+On November 15, 2005, it was included on Buena Vista Home Entertainment's "Ghibli ga Ippai Special Short Short" DVD, where it can be played with either the original "On Your Mark" or "Castles in the Air" songs.

-It was planned to be included on the "Hayao Miyazaki Collection", but after Aska (Shigeaki Miyazaki) of the musical duo Chage and Aska was arrested for drug possession, Walt Disney Studios Japan removed On Your Mark from the upcoming DVD/Blu-ray box set containing Hayao Miyazaki's works, delayed the release by two weeks in order to remove the video and ceased shipments of Ghibli ga Ippai SPECIAL Short Short.
+It was planned to be included on the "Hayao Miyazaki Collection", but after Aska (Shigeaki Miyazaki) of the musical duo Chage and Aska was arrested for drug possession, Walt Disney Studios Japan removed On Your Mark from the upcoming DVD/Blu-ray box set containing Hayao Miyazaki's works, delayed the release by two weeks in order to remove the video and ceased shipments of Ghibli ga Ippai Special Short Short.

 On October 27, 2014, Studio Ghibli's Toshio Suzuki announced on the company's web page that they and Disney had re-considered the situation and would be sending out Blu-ray discs to purchasers of the Hayao Miyazaki box set, as long as they could provide proof of purchase.
-These standalone releases were self-distributed by Studio Ghibli for this self-reason.
+These standalone releases were self-distributed by Studio Ghibli for this reason.

 On April 10, 2019, Walt Disney Japan announced the Blu-ray and DVD release of Ghibli ga Ippai Special Short Short 1992-2016, an expanded edition of Ghibli ga Ippai Special Short Short that includes titles released after 2005.
 On Your Mark is on the disc, and it was released on July 17, 2019.